Where Can Cells That Are Able To Differentiate Be Found

 2. Understand the Different Types of Stem Cells and Their Limitations: It's crucial to understand the differences between totipotent, pluripotent, multipotent, and unipotent stem cells.
 Each type has different capabilities and limitations, which can affect their suitability for specific research or therapeutic applications.

-For instance, while pluripotent stem cells can differentiate into any cell type of the body, they cannot form extraembryonic tissues, which limits their use in creating entire organisms.
+As an example, while pluripotent stem cells can differentiate into any cell type of the body, they cannot form extraembryonic tissues, which limits their use in creating entire organisms.
 Similarly, adult stem cells are often multipotent, meaning they can only differentiate into a limited range of cell types within a specific tissue.

 Engage in discussions about the moral status of human embryos and the potential benefits and risks of stem cell therapies.
 Familiarize yourself with the guidelines and regulations governing stem cell research in your region.